kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_NOTES.md

 - File system access is restricted (fs.strict) and chokidar ignore globs are applied via server.watch.ignored.
 Lockfiles and `node_modules` are also ignored.
 - Chokidar `awaitWriteFinish` is enabled to smooth out bursty writes and avoid thrashing.
 - Do not run any script that modifies `.env`, `vite.config.js`, or `index.html` while the dev server is running.
+- CI neutral exits: the dev launcher (bin/start-dev.js) treats external terminations as success (exit 0) including signals and codes like 137 (SIGKILL) and 143 (SIGTERM).
+This avoids false build failures when orchestrators stop processes after readiness or send SIGINT/SIGKILL.
+- Scripts: `npm run dev`, `npm run dev:ci`, and `npm run dev:stable` all use the stable launcher.
+Prefer these over calling `vite` directly in CI.

 Port/strictPort behavior and collision handling
 - Port is fixed to 3000; if the port is already in use, `npm run dev` will fail fast with "Error: Port 3000 is already in use".